TahimBhuiya/Graph-BFS-CPP/README.md

 2. Visits all immediate neighbors first.
 3. Moves outward layer by layer.
 4. Ensures the shortest path (in edges) in unweighted graphs.

+It prints the BFS traversal order starting from node `0`.